StephenLovell/wp-ms/README.md

+WARNING: This is just for local development, please do not put this on a production server.

+## Basic Info

+This comes bundled with the latest version of WordPress(localhost), the wp-cli tool, and Adminer(localhost:82).

+It will by default run with WordPress installed in the 'wordpress' dir and the db in the 'db' directory.
+These are the only two folders that will survive changes between sessions.

+If you intend to use git to track changes in docker as a whole I urge you to be careful.
+It can get weird, especially if you do anything while docker is up.

+If at any point you want to start back at ground zero you can delete the contents of 'wordpress' or 'db' or both and then when you do docker-compose up they'll rebuild fresh from scratch.

+Default reds for things are in the docker-compose.yaml file.
+It's local so keeping them simple is best.

+## Getting Started

 Before you get going make sure you edit the _dockerfiles/wp_bootstrap file to include your own email you want to use for your local wp install.

 # Starting your dev environment